 Noble cites his many group presentations as delivering the most practical lessons.
 “When you’re working as a team, there are a lot of other factors you have to consider such as other people’s work styles and schedules, just like in the business world,” he says.
 “The presentations have also gotten me really comfortable with speaking in front of large groups.”

 The entrepreneurship concentration helped prepare him to manage highly stressful situations that come along with being in sales and "doing your own thing."
 Noble particularly enjoyed the managing innovation course, because it provided hands-on experience in researching emerging technology concepts and creating innovative conceptual products.

-Noble continues to work full-time as a real estate agent.
+Noble works full-time as a real estate agent.
 “I think I’m a more valuable adviser to my clients because of the rigorous financial training I received at UMass Lowell,” he says.